oliversong/EEG-Pong-Prototype/README.txt

 in EEGlab with plugins to identify eye movements.
 Once the data is procesed it will be used to control an individual pong paddle for each player in real time within a modified MATLAB pong game.

+Contents:

+Inside the project are various folders containing different software.

+BCILAB-devel is the application to be run in MATLAB for data accquisition.

+Mark IV EEG Headset STL Files is the folder containing all the CAD files for 3D printing.

+OpenBCI Cyton Firmware folder contains the raw firmware data needed to be flashed to the openBCI Cyton board.

+eeglab14_1_1_b is the latest stable release of the EEGlab software toolkit to be run in MATLAB.

+pong_matlab is the folder containing the pong game to run in MATLAB built by David Buckingham with modifications.

 Process: We are achieving this with 2 openBCI headsets built from scratch with the help of OSHpark/Digi-Key for PCB manufacturing and components.